Items of interest from Council’s ordinary meeting held on Wednesday 18 March 2020.

 A condition report for the John Doyle Bridge was received by Council in 2017 recommending that a temporary load restriction of 5 tonnes and a speed limit of 50km/hr was implemented immediately until the superstructure of the bridge was repaired or upgraded.
 The project will reinstate like-for-like access for vehicles and pedestrians across the Barron River and return the bridge to a 44-tonne load limit at the completion of construction.
 Works are scheduled to commence after the wet season, once the height of the river is approximately three metres below the bridge to allow for scaffolding erection and the inclusion of a pedestrian bridge.

-“Residents can be assured that Council is doing everything possible to minimise disruption and keep the flow of traffic while this project is being carried out.
+“Residents can be assured that Council is doing everything possible to minimise disruption and keep the flow of traffic while this project is being carried out,” a spokes person said.